Syskey

 The SAM Lock Tool, better known as Syskey (the name of its executable file), is a discontinued component of Windows NT that encrypts the Security Account Manager (SAM) database using a 128-bit RC4 encryption key.

 Introduced in the Q143475 hotfix for Windows NT 4.0 SP3, the tool was removed in Windows 10's Fall Creators Update in 2017 because its method of cryptography is considered insecure by modern standards and the fact that the tool has been widely employed in scams as a form of ransomware.
 Microsoft officially recommended use of BitLocker disk encryption as an alternative.

 History

 Introduced in the Q143475 hotfix included in Windows NT 4.0 SP3, Syskey was intended to protect against offline password cracking attacks by preventing the possessor of an unauthorized copy of the SAM file from extracting useful information from it.

 Syskey can optionally be configured to require the user to enter the key during boot (as a startup password) or to load the key onto removable storage media (e.g., a floppy disk or USB flash drive).

-In mid-2017, Microsoft removed syskey.exe from future versions of Windows.
-Microsoft recommends using "BitLocker or similar technologies instead of the syskey.exe utility."
+In mid-2017, Microsoft announced the removal of syskey.exe from Windows 10 and Server, versions 1709 and Windows Server 2019.
+Microsoft suggests the use of BitLocker as a more secure alternative to syskey.exe.